-The scope of the massive leaked password files that seemed limited to users of social network LinkedIn widened late Wednesday when dating site eHarmony announced it was invalidating some
+The scope of the massive leaked password files that seemed limited to users of social network LinkedIn widened late Wednesday when dating site eHarmony announced it was invalidating some user passwords.

 If email addresses weren’t stored in hashed format, [hackers] could very well have them and we could have an even bigger problem on our hands.